 LEGAL DISCLAIMER

 The content provided on this blog is for educational and informational purposes only.
-The blog owner, Janet Giessl, is a Certified Christian Life Coach and Ordained Minister at the Christian Leaders Alliance and not a medical doctor, licensed therapist or health care professional.
+The blog owner, Janet Giessl, is a Certified Christian Life Coach and Ordained Minister with the Christian Leaders Alliance and holds degrees in Education and Christian Leadership, along with credentials in Bible, Ministry, Philosophy, and Theology.
+However, Janet is not a medical doctor, licensed therapist or health care professional.
 The information presented on this platform is not intended to treat, cure, diagnose, or prevent any disease.
 It is essential to understand that the content offered here is not a substitute for professional advice, whether medical, legal, financial, or from any other professional field.

 Spiritual matters and personal well-being are deeply personal and can have profound effects on individuals.
 We strongly recommend seeking guidance from qualified professionals and prayerfully considering your own circumstances when making significant decisions in your life.
 The content on this blog is meant to offer insights and inspiration based on biblical principles, but it is not a replacement for professional assistance or personalized advice.